BayramGUN/BayramGUN/README.md

 ### Hi there 👋

-## - 🔭 I’m currently working on node.js
+## - 🔭 I’m currently working on node.js and .Net 6.0
-## - 🌱 I’m currently learning GraphQL apis
+## - 🌱 I’m currently learning GraphQL and Rest apis